csim063/biosampleR/cran-comments.md

 * Removed text in the DESCRIPTION referring to chao1 which was being flagged as a spelling error.
 This change has simplified the package description and made it more concise.
 * Removed broken links from the README.md file.

+## Resubmission
+This is a resubmission.
+In this version I have:

+* I altered the code in "calc_delta_var.R" to remove the "No visible binding for global variable" note.
+This was done by replacing the "num_sites" and "sd" variables with ".data$num_sites" and ".data$sd" respectively.
+This change has not altered the functionality of the code.